tmorse01/retro-lite/THEME.md

 - Used for vote counts
 - Indigo background for primary badges
-- Mint green for positive indicators
+- Slate for subtle indicators

 ## Accessibility